 - The maximum amount of sunlight and heat is available at the equator because sunlight strikes straight (right angle).

 - As we move away from the equator towards the poles, the amount of available sunlight and heat decreases because the angle of incidence of sunlight decreases from 90 degrees.

-> - For every 100 meters rise in altitude, the temperature fall by 1°C.
+- For every 100 meters rise in altitude, the temperature falls by 1°C.

-> - Antarctica is the highest continent with an average elevation of 2,300 meters above the sea level.
+- Antarctica is the highest continent with an average elevation of 2,300 meters above sea level.

-> - Antarctica is a very huge landmass.
+- Antarctica is a very huge landmass.